iTwin/appui/docs/changehistory/NextVersion.md

 ### Changes

-- The dropdown menu of `widgetActionDropdown` preview feature will now close once one of the menu items is activated. [#856](https://github.com/iTwin/appui/pull/856)
+- The dropdown menu of `widgetActionDropdown` preview feature will close once one of the menu items is activated. [#856](https://github.com/iTwin/appui/pull/856)
-- The labels for the buttons in the widget title bar will now be rendered as tooltips, rather than using the `title` attribute. [#856](https://github.com/iTwin/appui/pull/856)
+- The labels for the buttons in the widget title bar will be rendered as tooltips, rather than using the `title` attribute. [#856](https://github.com/iTwin/appui/pull/856)

 ## @itwin/components-react